 Externs will be expected to complete administrative tasks in a timely manner and will consult with their clinical supervisors about the appropriate amount of time needed for these tasks.
 Administrative responsibilities include case management, documentation, and preparation for supervision and case conference.

-We will accept applications on a rolling basis until February 18, 2022.
-Application materials can be faxed to 410-617-2001 or emailed to Kourtney Bennett, PhD, Assistant Director for Training, at firstname.lastname@example.org.
+Applications are due no later than February 1, 2023.
+Once applications are reviewed, interviews will be offered to qualified candidates for the 2023-2024 application cycle.
+Application materials can be faxed to 410-617-2001 or emailed to Kourtney Bennett, PhD, Associate Director for Training, at firstname.lastname@example.org.

 Application for this Advanced Externship requires the following completed documents: